sjsucmpe272SP22/crowdsource_ideas/README.md

 ## Abstract:

+Oftentimes, companies may face the problem of having different opinions and priorities coming from either stakeholders, or managers, or employees.
+And they lack some sort of platform where they can all express their individual ideas and opinions on the many projects that the company is working on.

+Therefore, we have developed an interactive, online community for companies to crowdsource ideas.
+Our application gives users an opportunity to pitch ideas, vote on other ideas, and provide commentary on how to improve the company’s products.

 ## Approach:

 For this project, we will be developing a web application to host an interactive, online community for crowdsourcing ideas.